 Eye exams of this nature can involve pupil dilation, which can impair your ability to safely drive home from our offices.
 You may even have difficulty focusing your eyes for up to 12 hours after having your pupils dilated.
 We'll let you know when we plan to dilate your eyes so you can arrange for safe transportation.

-For more information about how you can benefit from an eye exam with our Wauchula, Arcadia, and Sebring optometrists, contact Sevigny & Associates Eye Care and set up an appointment today.
+For more information about how you can benefit from an eye exam with our Wauchula, Arcadia, Lake Placid, and Sebring optometrists, contact Sevigny & Associates Eye Care and set up an appointment today.